nicholasjconn/GPT-FishTank/README.md

 To stop the simulation, press `Ctrl+C`.

+## Future Enhancements

+1. **Baby Fish Stage**: Introduce a "baby fish" stage, where newly born fish are represented by a lowercase 'f' and cannot reproduce for a certain period of time.
+This feature could be added either within the existing Fish class or by creating a new BabyFish class.
+2. **Predator Fish**: Create a PredatorFish class that can only consume other fish, specifically non-predatory fish, and cannot eat Food.
+Predator fish should avoid schooling and only interact with one another for mating purposes when they have sufficient energy.
+3. **User Interface**: Develop a text-based user interface that lets users interact with the simulation by pausing, resuming, or modifying parameters like fish reproduction rate, mortality rate, and food generation rate.
+4. **Fish Aging**: Implement an aging mechanism for fish that affects their energy consumption, reproduction rate, and mortality based on their age, adding more realism to the simulation.
+5. **Different Fish Species**: Introduce various fish species with unique characteristics, such as energy consumption, reproduction rate, and movement speed, to increase the simulation's complexity and engagement.
+6. **Predator-Prey Interaction**: Add predators that hunt and consume fish to create a more dynamic environment and highlight interactions between different species.
+7. **Statistics and Visualization**: Design a system that monitors and presents data on the current population, food count, and other relevant statistics over time.
+This feature would help users observe the evolution of the fish tank ecosystem, providing insights on the oldest fish and average fish age.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.